OpenConext/OpenConext-deploy/README.md

 ## Install Ansible

 Ansible is the configuration tool we use to describe our servers.
+Installation instruction can be found on the [Ansible website](http://docs.ansible.com/intro_installation.html).
-To install for development:
+To install for development with Homebrew:

     brew install python
     pip install --upgrade setuptools